 A 2000 study area centered as much as possible on the subject property was created using county GIS mapping services.
 The analysis includes soil information, zoning, and tax assessor data.
 The applicant describes the steps taken in the analysis and how the conclusions were reached.
-The study concludes that the number of potential lot-of-record dwellings and non-farm dwelling is three.
+The study concludes that the number of potential lot-of-record dwellings and non-farm dwelling is six, out of 189 parcels included in the study area.
 Due to the small number of potential dwellings, approval of this request should have very little, if any, impact on the stability of the land use pattern of the area.